 These ingredients played no role in the results or benefits of Anatabloc.

 When this review was originally created, the proof for Anatabloc was mostly on lab animals.
 There is now human proof.
-This review will focus only on the human research.
-Much of the research is on Anatabine, which active ingredient in Anatabloc.
+This review will focus only on human research.
+Much of the research is on Anatabine, which is an active ingredient in Anatabloc.
 Still, proof for anatabine is proof for Antabloc.